-If you fill in the search form of our online GDPR Text (all Articles) you can find back the essential data subject rights.
+If you fill in the search form of our online GDPR Articles list you can find back the essential data subject rights.
 For your convencience, however, below is an overview of those data subject rights which of course should be in each single GDPR awareness program, at the very start of a strategic GDPR business approach and your journey towards GDPR compliance.

 Speaking about awareness, there is an Irish, yet internationally active, fixed-term, not-for-profit organization with (professional) volunteers which set out to increase GDPR awareness overall.
 It is – aptly – called the GDPR Awareness Coalition.